ibm-cloud-docs/openwhisk/annotations.md

 In order to provide performance transparency, activations also record:

-- `waitTime`: the time spent waiting in the internal OpenWhisk system.
+- `waitTime`: the time spent waiting in the internal {{site.data.keyword.openwhisk_short}} system.
 This is roughly the time spent between the controller receiving the activation request and when the invoker provisioned a container for the action.
 This value is currently only present for non-sequence related activations.
 For sequences, this information can be derived from the `topmost` sequence activation record.
 - `initTime`: the time spent initializing the function.
 If this value is present, the action required initialization and represents a cold start.
 A warm activation skips initialization, and in this case, the annotation is not generated.

 The following example shows these annotations as they might appear in an activation record: